Campus Status: Normal

 - Perform routine cleaning and disinfecting of campus spaces daily or upon completion of use.

-In the case of employees or students who report a positive test result, administration will work to perform contact tracing and notification according to the current recommendations of CDC, the Tennessee Health Department, and any other related emergency agency guidance.
+- In the case of employees or students who report a positive test result, administration will work to perform contact tracing and notification according to the current recommendations of the State Department of Health, and any other related emergency agency guidance.

 Questions Pertaining to Campus Reopening